laceymwes/FoodFail/docs/README.md

 10. Select Build/Build from the top menu items.

 #### Use
 __Note__: Project min SDK version is Android API 21.
 Please use an emulator  or device with API 21 or higher installed when attempting to run this application.
+In order for Android to provide location for the Local Facilities view, you will need to run the application on a physical device.
 1. After a successful build select Run/Edit configurations from the top menu items.
 2. Select the plus icon and "Android App" from the top left of the dialogue.
 3. Select "app" from the Module drop-down menu.
 3. Select "OK" at the bottom.
 (You can name the configuration whatever you like)
 4. Select Run/Run from the top menu items.
+(Due to current pre-population challenges, let the application sit at the landing page for 30 seconds or more)
+5. Application usage and navigation is fairly straight-forward.
+6. Use the side nav drawer to view facilities in your area, or search for facilities by name.
+7. Clicking on a facility in the Search view will take you to a detail view, where you can see inspection records for the selected facility.
+8. Scroll left and right to view each inspection record.

 ## Licensing
 [Food Fail and third part library licenses](License.md)